antonelepfl/usecases/README.md

 #### 2. Select one *Use Case* [Feature extraction, Synaptic event fitting, ... ]
 After you select one use case you will have 2 possibilities:

+#### A).
+Search
-A. Search in your collabs and add this use case as a new entry (navigation item) You just type one of your collabs name in the search field and then click on the name from the list
+Search in your Collabs and add this use case as a new entry (navigation item) You just type one of your Collabs name in the search field and then click on the name from the list

 ![search](https://raw.githubusercontent.com/antonelepfl/usecases/master/documentation/search.png)

+#### B).
+Create
-B. Create a new collab that will contain this use case You just choose a name and click *Create* button.
+Create a new Collab that will contain this use case You just choose a name and click *Create* button.
-Private or public collabs could be created depending on the user credentials.
+Private or public Collabs could be created depending on the user credentials.

 ![create](https://raw.githubusercontent.com/antonelepfl/usecases/master/documentation/create.png)

 #### 2.B.
-Your are redirected to your collab with the use case ready to be run
+You are redirected to your Collab with the use case ready to be run
 In some cases you need to choose different models for example to see a morphology you should select which morpphology you want to see (the image below)
 ![models](https://raw.githubusercontent.com/antonelepfl/usecases/master/documentation/models.png)

-#### 3. Your are redirected to your collab with the use case ready to be run
+#### 3. Your are redirected to your Collab with the use case ready to be run

 ### To [Add new use case(s)](https://github.com/antonelepfl/usecases/blob/master/add_new_usecase.md)